 Direct references to local regulations stating ethics review is not required.

-And/Or
+And/or

 “Letter of Acknowledgement of Unregulated Research Activities” confirming that local ethics review is not required.
 This document must come from an appropriate regulatory official (examples: A chairman of an IRB, a University Administrator or Government Official such as a Director of the Ministry of Health).